 NAIROBI (Reuters) - South Sudan’s journalists’ union said on Tuesday that security agents had detained two of its members in the past two weeks.

-It said agents had detained Michael Christopher, the editor in chief of Arabic language daily newspaper Al Watan on July 17, and confiscated his passport while he prepared to board a flight to neighboring Kenya.
+It said agents had detained Michael Christopher, the editor in chief of Arabic language daily newspaper Al Watan on July 17, and confiscated his passport while he prepared to board a flight to neighbouring Kenya.
 It said he had been held since then without any charge.

 The Union of Journalists of South Sudan said security officers had also arrested John Agok, a journalist working with a radio station in Eastern Lakes State on July 10, as he too prepared to board a flight to Nairobi.